-Steimle received her Ph.D. and M.S.E. in Industrial and Operations Engineering from the University of Michigan and her B.S. in Systems Science and Engineering from Washington University in St. Louis.
-She is the recipient of the National Science Foundation Graduate Student Research Fellowship, a member of the third-place team in the New England Journal of Medicine’s SPRINT Data Challenge, a Finalist in the INFORMS Service Science Best Cluster Paper competition, and the winner of the Social Impact Award from the Engineering Graduate Symposium at the University of Michigan.
-Steimle is a member of INFORMS and has served on the INFORMS Subdivisions Council.
+Dr. Steimle received her Ph.D. and M.S.E in Industrial and Operations Engineering from the University of Michigan, and her Bachelor’s degree in Systems Science and Engineering from Washington University in St. Louis.
+She is the recipient of the Best Paper of IISE Transactions Focus Issue on Operations Engineering & Analytics, the INFORMS Service Science Best Cluster Paper Award (Finalist), and the National Science Foundation Graduate Research Fellowship.

 - 11/2023: I recently gave a talk about my research at The Georgia Tech Center for Health and Humanitarian Systems’ “Health Systems: The Next Generation” 2023 Annual Forum.
 You can see the video here